What is podiatry?

 Podiatry is a health profession concerned with the prevention, education, diagnosis, treatment and rehabilitation of medical and surgical conditions of the feet and lower limbs.

-At SA Integrated Therapies we can help you to care for your feet, no matter how big or small the issue.
+At SA Integrated Therapies, Lachlan can help you to care for your feet, no matter how big or small the issue.
 We frequently assist in dealing with nail and skin problems, ingrown toenails, heel pain, bunions, and sore feet or legs.

 Favouring a holistic approach to foot care, and with a number of treatment options for most conditions, we aim to get you back on your feet as quickly and easily as possible.